-- Initial meeting (4th September 2017): 30 local community representatives in Market Hall to discuss 20-year future of Saxmundham and what should go in Neighbourhood Plan. - Neighbourhood Plan process and purpose was explained, and attendees were then asked to work in small groups to answer the following questions: (a) What are the main issues and challenges facing Saxmundham, present and future? (b) What needs to be done to create the necessary changes?
+- Initial meeting (4th September 2017): 30 local community representatives in Market Hall to discuss 20-year future of Saxmundham and what should go in Neighbourhood Plan. - Open meeting (4th November 2017): Held at Saxmundham Free School, the Neighbourhood Plan process and purpose was explained, and attendees were then asked to work in small groups to answer the following questions: (a) What are the main issues and challenges facing Saxmundham, present and future? (b) What needs to be done to create the necessary changes?
 The session was written up and key issues were identified.
 The results of the meeting were published in April 2018.